viktor820/AudioAuditor/README.md

 Stored settings include: theme names, boolean flags, service slot names, custom URLs/icons, EQ gains, concurrency/memory limits.
 No sensitive data in this file.
 Last.fm session keys are stored separately in your Documents folder.

 - **No telemetry or analytics** — zero network calls except when you click a music service search button, use Discord Rich Presence, or scrobble to Last.fm
-- **No temp files or cache** — nothing written to disk beyond the small settings files
+- **Minimal Disk Usage files and cache** — Only small settings files and temporary archive extractions are written to disk.
+Analysis data lives in memory and temp files are cleaned up automatically.
 - **No logging** — no log files are created
 - **Zero AI Training** - nothing analyzed/played is *ever* used to train generative AI